discord-samba/localization/guides/writing_localization_files.md

 Replaces the first occurrence of the first given string with the second within the piped string value.
 <br>
 <blockquote>
 <b>Note:</b> The first argument is compiled as a regular expression.
-This means you must treat the
-string as though you were using the JavaScript RegExp constructor, meaning you need to escape all backslashes.
-For example, if you want to pass a regex to replace a single digit, you must use
-<code>'\\d'</code>.
-This also means to match a literal backslash you must use <code>'\\\\'</code>
+Because the Localization module
+does not treat `\` as a special character except in the raw text of a resource body you do not need to double-escape within the regular expression as you would in the JavaScript RegExp constructor.
 </blockquote>
 "
 	example=example